People in my ear think I can do 13 things at once.

 I'll tell you why this is happening after this next bite here.

-One of the messages that I delivered today to all members of the cabinet was uh as well as you've already done, you're gonna have to do that.
+One of the messages that I delivered today to all members of the cabinet was, as well as you've already done, you're going to have to do this.

-I'm asking for all of them to identify uh at least a hundred million dollars in additional cuts to uh their administrative budgets, separate and apart from uh the work that Peter Orzag and the rest of our team are doing to go line by line with the budget and identify problematic cuts that need to be made.
+I'm asking for all of them to identify at least $100 million in additional cuts to their administrative budgets, separate and apart from the work that Peter Ortzag and the rest of our team are doing to go line by line with the budget and identify problematic cuts that need to be made.

 He doesn't have the line item veto.